 The Best Currency Pairs For Hedging Trades

 When it comes to forex hedging, there are certain currency pairs that traders favor for their ability to help minimize risk.
-It was often thought that this was illegal within the markets, but forex hedging is legal to do and actually very advantageous to brokers!
+It was often thought that this was illegal within the markets, but forex hedging is legalOpens in a new tab.

 To answer this question, let’s first look at some of the best currency pairs for hedging trades.